vladdez/HSE_MOOC_forums_analytics/README.md

 # HSE_MOOC_forums_analytics

-Warning: this is the old version of the study
+Warning: this is the old version of the study.
 The new version is here: [repo](https://github.com/vladdez/MOOC/tree/main) and [website](https://vladdez.github.io/MOOC/about.html)

 There are about one hundred online courses from the Higher School of Economics (HSE) on the Coursera platform.
 I am studying how students interact on the forums of these courses and how it affects their learning.
 This report covers 60 courses.